How do I know if I have a poor performer?

 3. In staying close you will understand how they tick and what motivates them.
 Some reps love commission, others love an incentive trip, others seek internal kudos.
 Some are looking for a home.
 Understand this for each rep.

 I've had reps who are financially independent work for me.
 They were not motivated by a 5% commission.
-They loved the thrill of the chase and the satisfaction of xxxx (some it was winning or the "kill", others it was being seen as success every day, others it was helping their customers solve a problem).
+They loved the thrill of the chase and the satisfaction of "xxxx" (some "xxxx" was winning or the "kill", others "xxxx" was being seen as success every day, others it was helping their customers solve a problem).

 Are their children in private school?
 Are they expecting a child?
 Do we need to be flexible in their work hours?
 Does their spouse look forward to the incentive trip at the end of the year?
 My wife ran a very successful business for many years and the end of year incentive trip was one of the biggest motivations because we got to travel to exotic destinations together.
 We could celebrate her success together.
 We met other great couples who we still see today.
 She really wanted to earn that trip each and every year.
 I became an advocate in selling it to other spouses of her team members which cascaded the motivation throughout her team.
 I was very interested all year in how she was going against target.